 In a melded scenario, the majority of the time the system fine-tunes building controls to maximize the efficiency of a commercial building’s HVAC system based largely on cost and weather.
 When it receives DR signals from the utility, the building automatically switches modes to participate in DR events.
 On an event day, the platform will automatically work to minimize HVAC energy usage during peak demand hours within established comfort parameters, zone by zone.

 The utility, therefore, reduces demand when nearing full capacity and the customer avoids demand charges during peak days while consistently lowering their utility bill throughout the year —on a single platform, automatically.
 Win-win.

 Hurdle 2: Time is Money

-BuildingIQ’s cloud-based solution not only saves time during installation, it also doesn’t require special attention from the onsite staff.
-The automatic nature of the services allows for a building to participate in DR events without manual intervention, even better, building occupants can’t even tell that it is occurring.
+BuildingIQ’s cloud-based solution not only saves time during installation, but it also requires little attention from the onsite staff.
+The automated nature of the services allows for a building to participate in DR events without little manual intervention, even better, building occupants can’t even tell that it is occurring.
 However, the system is manually tunable by the on-site staff so that they can apply their own expertise and intuition as to which areas of the building should, or should not, participate.
 The EE service is also a closed-loop solution.
 The platform models the thermal properties of a building, the occupancy patterns, occupant comfort, and weather forecast against energy pricing to come up with and automatically implement the most efficient HVAC operation.